jordanofoster/comp-30151-final-year-project/docs/COMP30151 - Project Report - Jordan Foster (N0913799).md

 The original context in which `DV-HLR-2` was written was surrounding the idea that contacts within the support network are to some extent more trustworthy than the victim's internal suroundings, and prioritises this over victim autonomy in such cases.
 This was a naiive approach caused by the lack of knowledge, and through the literature review it is reasonable (see Sections 2.1.2.7.1, 2.1.2.7.2 and Bailey 2012) to instead derive the idea that maintenance of victim autonomy over all else is paramount to adoption of useful tools due to the low risk appetite pre-separation victims have by necessity of survival.

-While it is true that some level of trust is required for Alice to receive outside support in the first place - and that the end goal is to help Alice to transition to a 'default trusted' environment - a willingness to accept some risks has been assumed, both implicitly (via the case study) and explicitly (See sections 3.3.2.2, 3.3.2.4).
+While it is true that some level of trust is required for Alice to receive outside support in the first place - and that the end goal is to help Alice to transition to a 'default trusted' environment - a willingness to accept some risks has also been assumed, both implicitly (via the case study) and explicitly (See sections 3.3.2.2, 3.3.2.4).
 The working theory underlying the necessity of pre-separation technical solutions is that 'inherent trustworthiness' of services and tools alone is not acceptable at the pre-separation phase, due to the risk of unintentional harm (See sections 2.1.2.7.3, 2.1.2.7.5; 2.2.2, 2.2.7, 2.2.8), and that tools should either yield to the user or be (*accessibly*) opinionated in implementation and documentation so that the victim can easily assess risk (e.g., previous discussions of existing solutions in sections 2.1.1, 3.1 and 3.2).
-There is a significant gap in the 'market' of tools that *yield* to user intervention of the triggering process, and this will be a significant focus of the DMS solution provided.
+There is a significant gap in the 'market' of tools that *yield* to user intervention of the triggering process, and this will be a partial focus of the DMS solution provided.

 In line with the above, `DV-HLR-2` is not entirely misguided, but requires rewriting in accordance with the countermeasure associated with 3.
 The rest of the in-scope countermeasures as defined in section 3.3.2.4 can be reasonably mapped to requirements, allowing for a new list: